Wayne Cao: Legislative initiatives

 In addition to his private member's bills, Cao has sponsored a government bill, the Tobacco Tax Amendment Act of 2003.
 The bill was in response to an increase in the number of Albertans buying tobacco products out of province, after the government imposed taxes on the import of tobacco products to Alberta that saw taxes on such goods more than double.
 It passed after little debate.
 Cao also sponsored a successful private bill in 1998, the Tanya Marie Bryant Adoption Termination Act.

 Personal life

-Cao is married to Kim Hoang.
+Cao is married to Kim Hoang, an engineer and banker.
 The pair have three sons: William (a lawyer), Winston (an engineer), and Willis (a scientist).
-They also have three grandchildren.
+They also have three grandchildren: Dylan from Mimi/William, Maxwell and Chelsea from Sarah/Winston.

 He identifies Confucius and Winston Churchill as his political heroes.